JackySnake/PCA-Relation-Extraction/README.md

 ## Running Experimental Benchmarks

-You can replicate the experiments described in the blog post by running the jobs from [script]().
+You can replicate the experiments described in the blog post by running the jobs from [script](https://github.com/HazyResearch/PCA-Relation-Extraction/blob/master/experiments.sh).

-This trains 80 models.
+**Warning**: this trains 80 models.
 We distributed our experiments across several machines and ran the BiLSTMs on GPUs.

-##Citations
+## Citations

-If you use this work, please cite us as:
+If you use this work in any way, please cite us as:

 ```
 Fries, J., Wu, S., Choi, K., Marsden, A., R{\'e}, C., "A Fast Baseline for Sentence Representation Learning (Spoiler Alert: It’s PCA and Logistic Regression)", HazyResearch, 2017. https://hazyresearch.github.io/snorkel/blog/pca_lstm